awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-delegate-sender-tasks-notifications.md

 # Using Delegate Sender Notifications for Amazon SES Sending Authorization<a name="sending-authorization-delegate-sender-tasks-notifications"></a>

-As a delegate sender, you can set up Amazon Simple Notification Service \(Amazon SNS\) notifications to inform you of bounces, complaints, and deliveries\.
-The format and content of these notifications are described in [Amazon SES Notifications Through Amazon SNS](notifications-via-sns.md)\.
-Only the identity owner has the option to receive notifications by email feedback forwarding as described in [Amazon SES Notifications Through Email](notifications-via-email.md)\.

-**Important**
 As the delegate sender, bounces and complaints count toward *your* bounce and complaint metrics, not those of the identity owner\.
-High bounce and complaint rates put your account at risk of being shut down, so ensure that you set up notifications and have a process in place to monitor the notifications and remove recipient addresses that have bounced or complained from your mailing list\.
+High bounce and complaint rates put your account at risk of being shut down, so it's important that you set up notifications and have a process in place to monitor the notifications and remove recipient addresses that have bounced or complained from your mailing lists\.

+Delegate senders can set up Amazon SES to send notifications when bounce and complaint events occur\.
+Delegate senders can also set up [event publishing](monitor-using-event-publishing.md) to publish bounce and complaint notifications to Amazon SNS or Kinesis Data Firehose\.

+**Note**
-You will be charged standard Amazon SNS rates for bounce, complaint, and delivery notifications\.
+If you set up Amazon SES to send notifications by using Amazon SNS, you're charged standard Amazon SNS rates for the notifications you receive\.
 For more information, see the [Amazon SNS pricing page](https://aws.amazon.com/sns/pricing)\.

 **Topics**
 + [Setting Up an Amazon SES Cross\-Account Identity Notification Configuration](#sending-authorization-delegate-sender-tasks-management-add)